daymxn/RogueTower-SlotKeybinds/README.md

 ## [Overview](#overview)

-In RogueTower, you manually have to click towers and upgrade cards to select them.
+In RogueTower, you have to manually click towers and upgrade cards to select them.
 In the case of cards, it even requires two clicks in different spots.
-When placing several towers back-to-back, or when speedrunning games, this can become excessive.
+When placing several towers back-to-back, or when speedrunning matches, this can become excessive.

 This mod provides configurable keybinds that you can use to quickly select towers, upgrade cards, monster cards, and